priyabattula211/salesforce-training/README.md

 ## College Management System Design

-As part of Day 3 learning, I designed a simple College Management System using Salesforce concepts.
+As part of the training, I designed a simple College Management System using Salesforce concepts.

 ### Objects Used
 - Student
 - Faculty
 - Course
 - Department
+- Fees

 ### Relationships
 - One Department can have many Students